 Sponsor: D’Ann Hervada

-Sponsors: Melissa Schwartz and Brooke Holtvluwe
+Sponsors: Melissa Novak and Brooke Holtvluwer

 Membership in FFA is limited to students who are enrolled in one of the agriculture science classes.
 This is a national organization with over 1300 chapters in Texas alone.
 Competition opportunities are leadership contests in the fall, career development contests in the spring and raising and showing animals throughout the year.
 Students travel to many high schools and universities for contest sites.
 Many outside activities are available to students throughout the year.
 The purposes of this organization are to develop leadership skills, organizational skills, responsibility and productive citizens for the future.
 Follow us on Twitter

 Sponsor: Jennifer Gray

 GERMAN NATIONAL HONOR SOCIETY (Delta Epsilon Phi)

 GNHS is a national honor society with chapters on high school and college campuses.
 The GNHS works in conjunction with the German Culture, but includes a service component as well.
 Members participate in one group service project per semester, as well as complete individual hours.
 Membership is voluntary, but initialized on a purely academic basis.
 All German students are considered for membership after the first semester of German II.
 Students must have an “A” average in German and an 85 cumulative high school average.

 GAPP is a bi-lateral, home-stay exchange program, supported by the US State Department and German Ministry of Education.
 Participating students host a German teenager from our partner school outside of Berlin, Germany for 3 weeks.
 Friendswood students visit their partners for 3 weeks in June.
 Eligible students must be in German II or higher and at least a sophomore before applying to the program.
 The program is a year-long commitment and will be next experienced in the 2009-2010 school year.